rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

     <img class="img-fluid" src="{{ site.baseurl }}\assets\img\apm\mona_sparrow.png" style="width: 50%; height: auto;"> <!-- Image width is 50% of its parent -->
 </div>
 <div class="caption" style="text-align: center;">
     <b> A mona-sparrow.</b> She is cut into four pieces, and each piece is numbered.
-This number can be a stupid positional encoding for all we care.
+This number can be a positional encoding for all we care.
 </div>

 And you then chop mona-sparrow into pieces and label those pieces as 1,2,3,4.
 So basically, each of this piece is a token you feed to the hinton's glom.
 This is how you feed it from the bottom: